programarivm/zebra/README.md

 # Zebra

 Design methodology that consists in seeding a development database with sample fake data while designing it at the same time.
+Also this application behaves as a host in order to develop and test custom Symfony bundles.

 ---